Haukur Hafsteinsson, embedded software engineer at Marel, explains how the road to making food proce..

-Post chilling, Marel Poultry will supply two distribution lines complete with weighing and vision grading to plan all downstream processing activities.
-After whole bird removal, birds will be cut up and deboned through four Marel Poultry cut up lines.
-Deboning will be performed using five of Marel Poultry’s newest AMF-i cap deboners and two Marel Poultry in-line Thigh Deboning Systems within cut up.
-All deboned parts will pass through one of five Marel SensorX machines for bone detection.
+Post chilling, Marel Poultry will supply two distribution lines complete with SmartWeigher and IRIS vision grading so that Costco can make well-founded decisions about downstream product allocation.
+After whole bird selection, all remaining products will be cut up on four Marel Poultry cut-up lines.
+Deboning will be done using five of the newest Stork AMF-i cap deboners and two in-line Thigh Fillet Systems.
+Deboned parts will pass through one of five Marel SensorX machines for bone detection.

 Operating at the very highest level of automation, a combination of Marel robots and Multihead Weighers will present cut portions automatically for thermoform packing.
 Metal detectors will check and full specification Marel weigh price labeling lines process and box each pack in cartons.
 Deli and rotisserie products will also be handled in the same way on Marel equipment.

 Marel Innova software, fully integrated throughout the plant, will run processing, helping management achieve full traceability and lift efficiency levels.

 Innova, an invaluable tool in plant-wide quality control, will monitor all incoming weights, defects and processing yields, keeping an eye on equipment at the same time.
 By overseeing cut-up and packaging, Innova will ensure that orders are met on a realtime basis.
 Innova will also be integrated into third party grower software and ERP as well as robotic palletizing systems being used in the plant.

 TWO MILLION CHICKENS